QuickBooks™ Point of Sale Will Not Start

 - 2) Look for the latest updates (normally they will be under “Microsoft Windows”).

-- 3) If you see one between today and the last day that you successfully ran the POS, then remove those.
+- 3) If you see one between today and the last day that you successfully ran the Point Of Sale, then remove those.
 I know that there was one called, “KB3194496” that has caused several people problems which, when uninstalled, allows them to simply start work again.

 - 4) Uninstalling the update is not the only thing you need to do, however.
 You will also need to keep the updates from reinstalling again the next time you reboot or boot up your computer.
 To do this, you will need to know which OS you have, the Windows 10 Home edition or Windows 10 Pro, etc. and do the following